Ford Fairlane (Australia): Full-size Fairlane (1959–1962)

 In September 1959, Ford Australia released three new locally-assembled models, the Fairlane 500, the lower specification Custom 300, and the Ranch Wagon.
 They were sourced from Ford of Canada, but were essentially the same as their 1959 US Ford counterparts.
 Tooling for local manufacture had taken nearly two years and had been completed at a cost of almost £1.5 million Australian.

-The sedans were 9½ inches longer and 5 inches lower than the Ford Customline models which they replaced and all three models featured a 204 bhp (152 kW) 332 cuin V8 engine.
+The sedans were 9½ inches longer and 5 inches lower than the Ford Customline models which they replaced and all three models featured a 204 bhp332 cuin V8 engine.
 The Custom 300 and Ranch Wagon was fitted with a three-speed manual transmission as standard equipment and the Fairlane 500 used a fully automatic transmission.
 Wheelbase was 118".

-For 1960, the range was updated with the grille and trim from the 1959 Canadian Meteor and engine power was increased to 220 bhp (164 kW).
+For 1960, the range was updated with the grille and trim from the 1959 Canadian Meteor and engine power was increased to 220 bhp.